 At this stage we are more interested in treating the underlying bony architecture to promote proper development and eruption of the remaining permanent teeth.

-These can all be signs of developmental discrepancies that we can successfully manage at Penticton Dental.
+These can all be signs of developmental discrepancies that we may be able to successfully manage at Penticton Dental.